mainmacjj/loanapp/README.md

 Instructions
 ------------
-1. Create database with sample data by running database-sample/loan_db.sql or and sql file of your choice.
+1. Create database with sample data by running database-sample/loan_db.sql or an sql file of your choice.

 2. To connect to your MySQL database go to src/main/resources/hibernate.cfg.xml and replace